Wicwik/cuda-paralpr/README.md

-# CUDA introduction to neural network and cuDNN library
+# CUDA introduction to neural networks and cuDNN library